Sandeeprajch/Sandeeprajch/README.md

 - 👋 Hi, I’m @Sandeeprajch
-- 👀 I’m interested in ...LEarning new skils
+- 👀 I’m interested in ...Learning new skils
 - 🌱 I’m currently learning ...
 WEB D and Software Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...Instagram Sandeeprajch